 If your healthcare provider has recommended that you take a dietary supplement to bridge nutrient gaps in your diet, you might wonder: when is the best time to take multivitamins?

 In this guide, we’ll walk you through the answer to that question and share other helpful information on vitamins.
-(Note that you can now shop Everlywell Vitamins and Supplements here.)
+(Note that you can now shop Everlywell Vitamins and Supplements, including a daily multivitamin offering.)

 Because multivitamins contain a mixture of both fat and water-soluble vitamins, in general it’s best to take them with a meal for optimal absorption .